The 7 Best Heated Mattress Pads And Bed Heating Systems

 The heating element

-Among the seven products in this article, five utilize encased wires in fabric bedding for heating, which is a standard feature for both heated mattress pads and blankets.
+Five of the seven products in this article heat using wires encased in fabric bedding, which is standard for pads and blankets.

-Distinct from the others, the Eight Sleep Pod 3 Cover contains tubes nestled within the mattress pad that circulate heated water, eliminating the need for wires.
-On the other hand, the BedJet 3 dispenses warm air from a tube situated on the side of your bed, making your covers free of wires or tubes altogether.
+The Eight Sleep Pod 3 Cover contains tubes nestled within the mattress pad that circulate heated water, so there are no electrical wires underneath you.
+The BedJet 3 pumps warm air out of a tube on the side of your bed, so there are no wires or tubes at all under your covers.

 The controller